 A) Free Method

-Being a beginner with no prior experience, it’s very important to practice transcription & gain experience.
+As a beginner with no prior experience, it’s very essential to practice transcription & gain experience.

 And what’s the best way to do so?